EvgeniRon/dns_sniffer/README.md

 # DNS Sniffer

-An exercise to understand DNS protocol -DNS Sniffer is a program that prints the domain name and the resolved IP.
+An exercise to understand DNS protocol - DNS Sniffer is a program that prints the domain name and the resolved IP.
 Uses BPF without libpcap.

 ## Installation